vishakraina/Python-Training/README.md

 Topic 10 - Comparison Operators.docx - Explaining WWH of all the different operators and its use cases.

 Comparison_Operators.py - Code for topic 10..

+Topic 11 - else and elif.docx - WWH of else and elif

+else_and_elif.py - code for topic 11